ProgramCrafter/salsa-iwj-otter/docs/bundles.rst

 ordered and numbered, in order of upload.

-When Otter needs to look for a game spec or a piece, the bundles are searched in reverse order: from most recent, to leasy recent.
+When Otter needs to look for a game spec or a piece, the bundles are searched in reverse order: from most recent, to least recent.
 So a game might contain elements from multiple bundles.

 Usually, the right approach is to pass all the needed bundle filenames